 As part of the acquisition of resTORbio, the Company entered into a CVR Agreement and recorded the fair value of the CVR as part of consideration transferred.
 The Company considers the contingent consideration liability a Level 3 instrument (one with significant unobservable inputs) in the fair value hierarchy.
-In February 2021, management terminated the COVID-19 study due to slow enrollment and consequently lowered the probability of finding a partner due to the delay in time to commercialization of RTB101.
-As a result, the fair value of the CVR liability decreased by \$0.4 million to \$0.6 million.
+In June 2021, the Company determined the possibility of any commercialization events for RTB101 was close to zero (see Note 3).
+As a result, the fair value of the CVR liability was adjusted to zero.